Financial-Times/origami/README.md

 * `snapsToFullWidth: true` - Whether or not the dialog will intelligently switch to occupying the full width of the screen with scroll bars at small screen sizes

 #### Events
 The following event listeners can also be set on the options object.
-To use set to a function which expects to be passed the current dialog object (which contains references to its options, DOM elements and DOM properties)

 * `onTrigger` - Called when a request to open a dialog is fired
 * `onFail` - Called when a dialog fails to initialise.
 The reason for the failure will be available in `dialog.errors` *(not implemented)*